We are here to help

 What is Hypnotherapy?

-Hypnotherapy is a psychological therapy that uses the power of suggestion to create the positive change you are looking for.
+Hypnotherapy is a psychological therapy that uses the power of suggestion to encourage greater healing and create the positive change you are looking for.

-Using relaxation, the hypnotist helps you reach a state where the conscious part of your mind is relaxed allowing your sub-conscious mind to be open to the positive suggestions.
+Using relaxation, you will be guided to reach a state where the conscious part of your mind is relaxed allowing your sub-conscious mind to be open to the positive suggestions.